pizza-777/everscale-solidity-vscode-extension/README.md

-# TON Solidity support for Visual Studio Code
+# Everscale Solidity support for Visual Studio Code

-[TON Solidity](https://github.com/tonlabs/TON-Solidity-Compiler/blob/master/API.md) is the language used in Free TON blockchain to create smart contracts.
+[Everscale (TON) Solidity](https://github.com/tonlabs/TON-Solidity-Compiler/blob/master/API.md) is the language used in Everscale blockchain to create smart contracts.
 This extension provides:

 * Syntax highlighting
 * Snippets with details